Ved-s/cuprous/README.md

 ### Global TODOs

-- [In progress] Place circuit boards as circuits
+- [Done] Place circuit boards as circuits
-- [In progress] Circuit designer for circuit boards
+- [Working] Circuit designer for circuit boards
 - Circuit interactables
 > special circuit interfaces that can be exposed on containing circuit design and can receive user input